 The process is available to employers as well.

 If agreement is reached the conciliator will prepare a binding agreement known as a COT3.

 If agreement is not reached, the conciliator will produce a certificate.
 No claim can be commenced without this certificate.
-Until 6 May 2014 all Tribunal claims had to be lodged within three months of the end of the employment.
-From 6 May 2014 the notification to ACAS must be within the same three month period but the time limit to apply to a Tribunal can be extended by one month from the date of the ACAS certificate.
+Until 6 May 2014 all Tribunal claims had to be lodged within three months of the end of the employment, or the last act complained of.
+The notification to ACAS must be within the same three month period, but the time limit to apply to a Tribunal can be extended by up to one month from the date of the ACAS certificate.

 Employment Law- Fixed Fees

 INITIAL FREE HALF HOUR APPOINTMENT